Visiting Japan

 Transportation

-- Standard trains should be your main form of transportation in Japan unless you know otherwise.
-Google / Apple maps work extremely well for public transit directions.
+1. Standard trains should be your primary way to get around.
+Google Maps and Apple Maps work extremely well for public transit directions in Japan.

-- Buses are also available, but we seldom used them in the city since major attractions tended to be walkable from the train stations
+3. Buses are available but we rarely used them — major attractions tended to be walkable from train stations.

-- Local taxi services and Uber are available in Japan, but they are the most expensive travel option.
-We only splurged on Uber/taxis to move our luggage to / from the airport
+4. Local taxis and Uber are the priciest option.
+We only used them to move luggage to and from the airport.

-- Stand on the left side of escalators in Tokyo, on the right side in Osaka.
-Generally, keep left when walking.
+2. Stand on the left side of escalators in Tokyo, right in Osaka.
+Generally keep left when walking.

-- Remove shoes when entering homes, hotels, some traditional restaurants, cat-cafes, and dressing rooms.
-Slippers will be provided.
+3. Remove shoes when entering homes, hotels, some traditional restaurants, cat cafés, and dressing rooms.
+Slippers are provided.

-- People do not eat/drink while walking in Japan.
-They just don't.
-Street markets are a bit of an exception, but in general, wait to eat until you have somewhere to sit
+4. People don't eat or drink while walking.
+Street markets are a loose exception, but in general, wait until you have somewhere to sit.

 Connectivity